 Seasonal selling can give your marketing and merchandising programs a “bandwagon” effect that can significantly boost sales if executed correctly.
-Pull out a calendar and use it as a guide to plan your marketing activities and take advantage of the various selling seasons that are coming our way.
+Pull out a calendar and use it as a guide to plan your marketing activities.
+Take advantage of the various selling seasons that are coming our way.

 There are at least 8 identifiable seasonal selling periods throughout the year.
 Last time we examined the Martin Luther King, Valentine’s, and Easter selling seasons.
 Here are some more, so start making plans.

-Fourth of July.
 This next holiday is a little over a month later.
 June is the bulk of this selling season and is also a big wedding, graduation, and vacation month.
-Summer Solstice and Father’s Day also fall within this short period, and offer many opportunities for holiday and warm weather theme-based marketing.
+Summer Solstice and Father’s Day also fall within this short period.
+These holidays offer many opportunities for holiday and warm weather theme-based marketing.

-Labor Day.
-With most of July and all of August in this extended selling period, it is an excellent time to promote any outdoor, travel, BBQ, entertainment , or water-related products or services.
-Labor Day is also considered the end of summer break and many folks make plans to enjoy their final days before returning to school.
+With most of July and all of August in this extended selling period, it is an excellent time to promote any outdoor, travel, BBQ, entertainment, or water-related products or services.
+Labor Day is also considered the end of summer break.
+Many folks make plans to enjoy their final days before returning to school.
 With cooler weather on the way, it’s also the last major outdoor, BBQ, and water-oriented recreational weekend for most of the country.

-If you produce products or services, or are in retail, these seasonal selling periods are perfect opportunities to provide customers with specific holiday trade dress, including point of purchase materials, and other marketing materials that make your offerings part of the special holiday.
+If you produce products or services, or are in retail, these seasonal selling periods are perfect opportunities to provide customers with specific holiday trade dress.
+These include point of purchase materials, and other marketing materials that make your offerings part of the special holiday.
 But more importantly, buyers love the anticipation of enjoying time off, family, and recreation.
-The three day weekends give a natural cadence to the year and provide a framework that already exists for your marketing calendar.
+The three-day weekends give a natural cadence to the year and provide a framework that already exists for your marketing calendar.
 Happy New Year!

 Who We Are